 \section{Observational dataset}

 The observation dataset used in this work is the Global Extreme Sea Level Analysis version 3 (GESLA3), see \citealt{haigh2023}.
 GESLA3 is a comprehensive and freely available dataset containing observation records from 36 different sources covering large parts of the globe.
 The dataset consists of 5119 stations with time series of observed total water level (TWL) on a common data format, covering the period from 1800 until 2020.
 It contains an aggregated total of 91,021 years for all the records.
 We note that some observation stations are contained in more than one of the sources used to compile the dataset, hence the total number of unique observation stations is less than the number of records.
 The locations and geographical distribution of the records are shown in Figure \ref{fig:gesla3}.
-To isolate the weather-induced water level (hereafter referred to as the storm surge for brevity) from the TWL, we performed a tidal analysis of each record using the 12 dominant tidal constituents in the pangeo-pytide python package, based on the FES2014 global ocean tide atlas \citep{lyard21}, and subtracted this tidal signal from the observed TWL.
-The residual signal is hereafter referred to as the observed storm surge.
+To isolate the weather-induced effects on the water level, i.e. the \textit{residual water level}, from the TWL, we performed a tidal analysis of each record using 11 of the dominant tidal constituents\footnote{The tidal constituents used in the de-tiding are: M2, S2, N2, K1, M4, O1, MN4, Q1, P1, K2, MS4} in the pangeo-pytide python package, based on the FES2014 global ocean tide atlas \citep{lyard21}, and subtracted this tidal signal from the observed TWL.
+This is hereafter referred to as the observed residual water level or residual.
 Before the analysis, the temporal mean for both model time series and observation records is removed.
 We utilize all the records that overlap in time with our simulation period, located no more than two grid points away from an ocean grid point in the model.
 This reduces the number of records to be used in the analysis to around 1000 records.
 The blue dots in Figure \ref{fig:gesla3} indicate the locations and geographical distribution of the records used in our analysis, while the red dots indicate the records that was not used.
 All observation records have been resampled to hourly time resolution through linear interpolation to facilitate the comparison with ocean model data.
 This was done after the tidal analysis was performed.